 I'm always talking to someone.
 Sometimes two or three people.
 I have friends who are constantly rotating six or seven girls in a sort of iMessage musical chairs.

 None of us save the numbers to our phones until the other person is “real” to them.
 This means different things to different people.

 For me, it's when I say, “OK, shit, I've known this girl long enough to where it would be really bad if I forgot her name.”
 Then I save it...
-To cover my own drunk ass.
+To cover myself.

-The point is, for every name I save, there are five or six more than die on the vine.
+The point is, for every name I save, there are five or six more that just go by the wayside.
 Sometimes we talk for weeks.
-They die on the vine anyway.
+They fall away anyway.
 There really is no rhyme or reason for it.

 I hate to tell you this, Michelle, because you seem really sweet, but you may be a rotten strawberry to him.
 You need to forget about him for a while and then reconvene at a later date with a “hey stranger.”
 It's the only way.